Rollbot: a Spherical Robot Driven by a Single Actuator: Experiments

 \subsection{Moving between Waypoints}

-We would also like to demonstrate the Rollbot's ability to maneuver between waypoints, so we programmed Rollbot to move in a `N' shape and stop at the four vertexes.
-The results in Fig. \ref{pathmove} shows that Rollbot could successfully move towards waypoints and stop within $7\,$cm of the targets.
+We would also like to demonstrate the Rollbot's ability to maneuver between waypoints, so we programmed Rollbot to move in a `N' shape and stop at the four vertices.
+The results in Fig. \ref{pathmove} shows that Rollbot can successfully move towards waypoints and stop within $7\,$cm of the targets.